Mindfulness: In Nature, In Action And As A Practice

-In our fast-paced, digitally driven world, mindfulness has emerged as a crucial practice for maintaining mental well-being and finding peace amidst the chaos.
-We’ve all heard about the benefits of mindfulness, but what exactly is mindfulness, and how can it be integrated into our daily lives?
-Mindfulness is defined as the act of being fully present and engaged in the moment and can be cultivated through various activities.
+There are probably few people living in our modern times that have not heard the term mindfulness tossed around, probably to the point of numbness.
+We’ve all heard about the benefits of it in meditation, emotional intelligence and even in eating, but what exactly is mindfulness, and how can it be integrated into our daily lives as a natural activity and not just another thing to do?
+The “textbook” definitioan of mindfulness is the act of being fully present and engaged in the moment.
 But mindfulness can feel like an abstract concept that’s difficult to actually put into practice amidst the distractions and stresses of daily life.

 In the simplest terms, being mindful means purposefully paying attention to the present moment – to whatever is happening within you and around you at this very instant.
 It’s stopping to notice your breathing, sensations in your body, thoughts and emotions, or your immediate surroundings rather than operating on auto-pilot.
 Mindfulness as an act is about exercising conscious awareness amenity instead of mindlessly getting caught up in the distractions of the past, future, and mental chatter.
 So how does this act benefit us, how do we practice this act and how does it show up naturally in certain activities?